tleyden/tutt/README.md

-TUTT (The Ultimate Time Tracker) is a prototype time tracker that uses the OpenAI Vision and your prompt engineering skills to accurately categorize what you're doing on your computer.
+TUTT (The Ultimate Time Tracker) is a prototype time tracker that sends screenshots to the OpenAI Vision API to categorize what you're doing on your computer.

-It takes a snaphot of your screen every 5 minutes and sends it (along with your prompt) to the OpenAI Vision API to find the category, then it saves it in a local database along with the screenshot.
-The web UI displays your recent categorized work.
+With a good prompt that describes your normal activities, the result can be quite accurate.

+Here's what the web UI looks like when displaying your recently categorized activities.

 | | |
 |---|---|